Military Family Information

 If I live on Ft.
 Wainwright, which schools will my children attend?

-Arctic Light Elementary and Ladd Elementary offer K-8 grades.
-If you wish your 7th or 8th grade student to attend either of these schools, please fill out the online K-8 lottery application.
+Ladd Elementary offers K-8 grades.
+If you wish your 7th or 8th grade student to attend this school, please fill out the online K-8 lottery application.

 Can our family live off base or post and still attend school on Ft.
 Wainwright or Eielson AFB?